 "What does our logo mean?" asked Ana, our intern.
 "Why don't you share it on your webpage?"
 Well observed!
-Our logo is a tulip with the colors of both the Portuguese and the Dutch flags, made a few years ago by of of our interns.
+Our logo is a tulip with the colors of both the Portuguese and the Dutch flags, made a few years ago by our interns.
 As Ana had this doubt, more people might had question it as well, so we decided to explain the story to you!

 In the light of Portugal's admission to the EU in 1986, some Dutch companies and the Dutch Ministry of Economics felt it was a good idea to set up a non-profit member organisation that would help promote business relationships between Portugal and the Netherlands.
 Hence, the Dutch Portuguese Chamber of Commerce was called to life with the mission to connect Portuguese and Dutch entrepreneurs in a valuable and sustainable way.

 Every day new entrepreneurs register as new members to become part of our valuable network.

 Marjon has been the Director of the Chamber since 1998 and was responsible for the successful development and strategy changes turning a subsidized association into a sustainable private organization.
 She navigates different Portuguese and Dutch companies into new markets and has a broad business network to rely on.